 As described in Section 9.5.5 above, a multi-step process has been used to consider if a proposed program is duplicative of an existing program.
 For the development of this Plan, the situation differs due to the lack of approved programs at the beginning for the three-year planning cycle.
 ComEd identified one bid for Advanced LEDs that it believes is duplicative of the SBES program that ComEd proposes offering and directly managing.
 The Advanced LED bid includes measures that are also offered by SBES, but it is a more limited offering and therefore creates a potential for lost opportunities (such as refrigeration) if customers participate in the Advanced LED program rather than the more comprehensive SBES program.
-While the IPA appreciates the potential additional customers that could be reached through this more targeted approach for advanced LEDs, it concurs with ComEd that this program meets the conditions required in the duplicative test and should not be included in the Plan.
+While the IPA appreciates the potential additional customers that could be reached through this more targeted approach for advanced LEDs, it concurs with ComEd that this program is duplicative under the multi-step process described in Section 9.5.5 abovemeets the conditions required in the duplicative test and should not be included in the Plan.